salesforce-misc/lifesciencescloud-agent-templates/documentation/USER_GUIDE.md

 - **Introduction Paths**: Recommended ways to make warm introductions
 - **Strategic Insights**: Relationship building recommendations

-## Get Visits

-### What is Get Visits?
-Get Visits retrieves and formats your visit schedule with detailed information about accounts and locations.

-### How to Use
-Ask questions like:
-- "What visits do I have today?"
-- "Show me my visit schedule"
-- "What's on my calendar for [date]?"

-### What You'll Get
-- **Visit Details**: Account names, locations, and times
-- **Account Information**: Account types and key details
-- **Location Details**: Addresses and contact information
-- **Visit Instructions**: Any special instructions for visits

 ## Next Best Customer (NBC)

 ### What is NBC?